2011–2013 Russian protests: 10 December 2011

-Attempts to disrupt the protests and the organizations supporting them included repeated prank calls to Yabloko and Novaya Gazeta.
+Attempts to disrupt the protests and the organisations supporting them included repeated prank calls to Yabloko and Novaya Gazeta.
 Russia's chief public health official, Gennady Onishchenko, warned on Friday that protesters risked respiratory infections such as the flu or SARS.
 Warnings were issued that the police would be looking for draft dodgers at the protests.
 Students in Moscow were ordered to report Saturday during the time scheduled for the demonstration to an exam followed by a special class conducted by headmasters regarding "rules of safe behavior in the city."
 Opposition Twitter posts were spammed by a botnet and a YouTube video, Москва! Болотная площадь!
 10 Декабря!
 (Moscow!
 Bolotnaya square!
 10 December!), was posted of orcs storming a castle shouting, "Russia without Putin."

 The Telegraph reported at 10:40 GMT that "Half an hour into what is likely to be Moscow's biggest demonstration since the fall of the Soviet Union, Russia's biggest state-controlled television station, Channel One, has no mention of the popular unrest on its website."
 Journalist Andrew Osborn noted a bad 3G telephone signal in Bolotnaya Square, asking "Wonder if they have deliberately shut off in protest area [sic]".
 The Guardian also reported that mobile internet had been "cut off" in the square.

 The Moscow demonstration was generally peaceful ending in the afternoon with the singing of Viktor Tsoi's song "Peremen" meaning "Changes", a perestroika anthem from the 1980s.
 Reports of the demonstration including its large size and demands for new elections were carried on the evening news in Russia by state controlled media.